 I held visiting positions and/or taught at the University of Oxford (Nuffield College), University of Oslo, Universitat Autònoma de Barcelona, University of Roma-La Sapienza, Columbia University, University of Mannheim, Instituto de Filosofía y Ciencias de la Complejidad (Santiago of Chile), University of Cologne, and European University Institute.
 From 2011 to 2014, I also was an international research affiliate at the Institute for Futures Studies (Stockholm).

 I am the author of La spirale des inégalités (PUPS, 2009) and the editor of Analytical Sociology: Actions and Networks (Wiley, 2014).
-My work has appeared in several internationally well-established journals including Sociological Methods and Research, European Sociological Review, European Journal of Sociology, Quality and Quantity, Comparative Social Research, and Revue Française de Sociologie.
+My work has appeared in several internationally well-established sociological journals including Sociological Methods and Research, European Sociological Review, European Journal of Sociology, Quality and Quantity, Comparative Social Research, and Revue Française de Sociologie.
 I also published in interdisplinary journals, like Social Science Information, and outside sociology, my research appeared in the Journal of Archaeological Method and Theory.

 My article "Educational Choices and Social Interactions: A Formal Model and a Computational Test" published in Comparative Social Research (2013) received in 2014 the Mathematical Sociology Outstanding Article Award by the Mathematical Sociology Section of the American Sociological Association.
 My article "Analytical sociology and Its Critics" published in European Journal of Sociology (2010) was awarded in 2012 a “special mention of the jury” (“Best Junior Theorist Paper”) by the Sociological Theory Research Committee of the International Sociological Association.

 Currently I am an international research affiliate at the Institute for Analytical Sociology (Linköping University, Sweden).
-I serve as vice-president of the International Network of Analytical sociology (INAS) from June 2011 to June 2018.
+I served as vice-president of the International Network of Analytical sociology (INAS) from June 2011 to June 2018.
 I seated on the board of Sociological Theory (2010-2014) and Social Science Information (2014-2017), and currently seat on that of L’Année Sociologique.

 In the following pages, I propose a little tour through my past and current research, publications, teaching, talks, and the debates in which I had the great opportunity to be involved over the years.
 I also highlight recent (past) and forthcoming events.
 My goal is to propose a coherent portrait of the sociological style that I like and that animates my sociological investigation of intriguing patterns of social life.